dddrrreee/cs240lx-25spr/labs/8-i2c/README.md

 Having dynamic checks will add some cycles, but they are negligible here and they make it trivial to avoid bugs.

+#### What to do first

+  1. The Makefile links in the accel driver, the staff code from last lab, and a staff version of the bit-banged i2c.
+  2. If you do `make` everything should run and produce readings.
+  3. Now change:

+        # code-sw-i2c/Makefile
+        # COMMON_SRC = sw-i2c.c
+        STAFF_OBJS += staff-sw-i2c.o

+     To:

+        COMMON_SRC = sw-i2c.c
+        # STAFF_OBJS += staff-sw-i2c.o

+     And the makefile will compile in the `sw-i2c.c` and start using that.

+  4. If you get stuck you can always comment this out back out and it will use the staff i2c.
+If the code still seems broken, power-cycle your pi by unplugging the usb cord and plug it back in.
+     The IMU's state can stay across reboots since it doesn't know you rebooted, it only knows it still has power.

 ------------------------------------------------------------------------------
 ### Extensions.